Youssef-Rachad/ESC180_ESC190_notes/_topics/cprogramming/datatypes.md

 - ASCII is the old American standard for text (but is easiest to teach since it uses 8 bit binary)
 - Unicode is the modern standard for text and includes nearly all languistic characters and pictograms for art and emojis.

 Unicode is an interesting case where backwards compatability with ASCII was a must-requirement.
-To achieve this, Unicode uses the non-extended ASCII standard which only requires 7 bits then sets the first bit to 0 for a total of 8 bits.
+To achieve this, Unicode uses the non-extended ASCII standard which only requires 7 bits then sets the first bit to 0 for a total of 8 bits (or 1 byte).
 None of the UTF encodings have a 0 as the first bit so this signals to Unicode readers that the character is an ASCII 1 byte character while ASCII readers are non the wiser since the bit string matches the standard.